apocalyptech/choosable/README.md

 of what would need to happen there.

-Included in the `examples` directory is a very-incomplete start to Romeo and/or Juliet, with the filename `romeo.yaml`, so you can take a look at that if you want.
+Included in the `examples` directory is a very-incomplete start to *Romeo and/or Juliet*, with the filename `romeo.yaml`, so you can take a look at that if you want.
 Given that the intent here is sort of as a personal "bookmarking" system, it doesn't make much sense to start with an already-filled-out tree, but you can also check out a